An Honest Review for Visiting Detroit

 Things to do in Detroit

 The most noteworthy thing about Detroit is the saddest thing about Detroit: The city used spray paint to hide how ugly everything looks.
 On one hand it is a creative solution to obscure condemned buildings.
 On the other hand, it hardly disguises the situation.
-On the third hand (which is a rottweiler’s paw), it takes your eyes off the dumpsters.
+Yet on the third hand (which is a filthy raccoon paw), it takes your eyes off the brimming dumpsters.

 Spray paint is to Detroit as _______ is to a struggling relationship?